Wendell A. Kimper

 wendell (dot) kimper (at) manchester (dot) ac (dot) uk

 I'm currently a Lecturer (US equivalent: Assistant Professor) in the department of Linguistics and English Language at the University of Manchester.
 My research tends to focus on the phonology/phonetics interface, and I'm particularly interested in markedness, (non-)locality, phonetic grounding of phonological processes, and speech perception.
-I am the director of the Phonetics and Psycholinguistics Labs.
+I am co-director of the University of Manchester Phonetics and Psycholinguistics Labs, and Senior Academic Advisor.

 I did my undergraduate studies at Hampshire College, where I developed an abiding enthusiasm for inquiry-based education.
 I completed my PhD in 2011 at UMass Amherst, where I was frequently involved in John McCarthy and Joe Pater's NSF grant investigating Harmonic Serialism and Harmonic Grammar.
 My dissertation research brought both experimental and theoretical methods to bear on the issue of transparency and opacity in vowel harmony.